KHP-Informatics/illumina-array-protocols/README.md

 awk '{print $6}'| sort | uniq -c | sort -grk1 | head -20
 ```

-**Probe Seq Unique or Not?**
+### Is the Probe Seq Unique or Not?

-At most a sequence should only appear twice?m (Probe A and B are the same sometimes).
+At most a sequence should only appear twice?
+(Probe A and B are the same sometimes).

+Counting the number of time Probe A sequence occurs in the annotation file:

 ```bash
 ## Probe A seq counts